Get

 Do Cats Recognize Themselves in the Mirror?

-Cats do not typically recognize themselves in the mirror, which is why they display many of the strange behaviors we see when interacting with a mirror.
+Cats are unable to recognize themselves in the mirror, which is why they display many of the strange behaviors we see when interacting with a mirror.
 They don’t see that they are separate from others around them, so they can’t conceptualize how they can appear in a mirror.

-Instead, most cats think the reflection is another cat.
+Instead, most cats respond as if the reflection is another cat.
 Therefore, they react playfully or aggressively, depending on their temperament.
-Cats rely more on their sense of smell than their vision to identify themselves and others.
+Cats rely heavily on their sense of smell to identify themselves and others.
 They may not understand why the cat in the mirror does not have a scent or respond to their calls or gestures.

-Therefore, mirrors can be incredibly confusing to cats.
+Therefore, mirrors can be incredibly confusing to some cats.

 divider 3 paws